 Each student will be assigned a drawer with glassware and equipment.
 At the beginning of the semester, the drawer contents will be checked for completeness.
 The drawer may be shared with other students over the course of a week, and therefore, it is essential that you clean the equipment used after an experiment is completed.
 The drawers may be checked sporadically.
-If glassware is broken, the student is responsible for obtaining a replacement item at the main stockroom, room 120 Flanner Hall, and the student's account may be charged.
+If glassware is broken, the student is responsible for requesting a replacement item.
 At the end the semester, the drawer will be checked out again for completeness.